-(The following was part of the legislation on interdisciplinary appointments which appears in section 2.4.4 and together with that statement describes the situation of interdisciplinary appointments.)
-(Approved April 1993.)
+The following was part of the legislation on interdisciplinary appointments that appears in section 2.4.4 and together with that statement describes the situation of interdisciplinary appointments.
+Approved April 1993

 A. Each interdisciplinary program will have an Advisory Committee, composed of four to eight faculty members, preferably serving rotating terms.
 It is desirable also to have students on the Advisory Committee.

 B. Its duties include (a) advising the director about staffing, the direction of the program, and its curriculum, and (b) assisting in sustaining the program.
 Its role in the evaluation process is set out in section 2.4.4.

 C. Members are chosen by the director, in consultation with the Associate Provost, who invites them to serve.